 Put the feeder and waterer diagonal from another in the middle area of the brooder box.
 Make sure there is a path for the chicks to walk between them.
 They will walk in the feed and water, so change the water if it starts looking yucky with pine bedding.

 Make sure you have a forever home in mind for your hatched chicks.
 We’ve not offered the chicks to the students, well, because they all want to take them home.
 I’ve also only accepted homes that are able to take all the chicks.
 This is not only helpful to you but good for the chicks overall.

 If you can go to a workshop to learn how to do your own “chick quest”, then do it!
-My team went with the S.T.E.A.M. teacher/coordinator to a local workshop by GrowNexGen and Ohio Soybean Farmers.
+My team went with the STEAM teacher/coordinator to a local workshop by GrowNexGen and Ohio Soybean Farmers.
 GrowNextGen higher purpose is to grow the next generation of entrepreneurs and leaders for the changing industry that feeds the world by bringing agriculture science to the classroom.

 One of the projects was to create an egg-catcher out of limited supplies to safely catch an egg being dropped from 1 meter above the ground.
-Talking through the process of the best design of the egg-catcher made it very clear to the teachers how important STEM projects like these are to collaboration and student growth.
+Talking through the process of the best design of the egg-catcher made it very clear to the teachers how important STEM projects like these are for collaboration and student growth.

 That’s about everything you need to host a chick hatching in your classroom!
 Check out GroNexGen website for more information on some activities to do with your students during the 21 day incubation time.
 They are based in Ohio, but they may be able to help you find resources local to your area.